yukilite/tp/docs/DeveloperGuide.md

 #### 2.2.3 BRANDON storage module

-The command module consists of 3 different classes.
+The Storage module consists of 3 different classes.
 The PatientList and AppointmentList classes act as data structures to store the records of Patient and Appointment objects respectively.
 They function as ADTs, where various commands from Command objects can manipulate the records within.
 The Storage class manages the load and save operations involving the PatientList and PatientList class.